City of Angels (1976 TV series): Plot

-Wayne Rogers plays a determined but not wholly ethical private detective, Jake Axminster, who looks out for himself—and somewhat less aggressively for his clients—amid the corruption of Los Angeles, California, in the mid-1930s.
+Wayne Rogers plays Jake Axminster, a determined but not wholly ethical private detective, who looks out for himself amid the corruption of Los Angeles, California, in the mid-1930s.
 He is aided in his investigative efforts by two friends: his ditzy blonde secretary, Marsha Finch (Elaine Joyce), who also runs a call-girl business on the side, and attorney Michael Brimm (Philip Sterling).
 Brimm is called upon frequently to defend Axminster from charges (mostly trumped-up) leveled against him by Lieutenant Murray Quint (Clifton James), a fat, cigar-chomping, and thoroughly crooked member of the Los Angeles Police Department.

-Axminster drives a 1934 ragtop Studebaker and keeps his office in downtown L.A.’s historic Bradbury Building, phone number OXford-8704.
+Axminster trusts no one completely, not even his attorney.
+He drives a 1934 ragtop Studebaker and keeps his office in downtown L.A.’s historic Bradbury Building, phone number OXford-8704.
 (Brimm’s office is located just across the hall.)
 For his services, Axminster charges $25 a day plus expenses.
 Although Brimm describes him as “Mr. Play-It-Safe,” Axminster regularly places himself in danger by helping friends and annoying the police with his questions.
 His efforts frequently result in his being beaten up.
 So often does Quint order his thrashing, that Axminster has taken to having nude photographs shot of himself in order to prove later on how aggressive the cops were in their interrogations.

 The detective drinks coffee addictively.
 When one client asks him whether his habit keeps him up, Axminster responds, “No, but it helps.”
 He appears to be constantly in debt, and he’s not above borrowing money from friends and even from his bootblack, Lester (Timmie Rogers).
 Axminster “gripes in general about the cost of staying alive.
 ‘All the angels left this burg about 20 years ago,’ is his succinct summation of the 1930s ...”